Travel Advisory FAQ's

 What is the process for requesting an exception to Stanford’s International Travel Policy?*

 Programs, Departments or Schools ("Travel Sponsor") may request an exception to the Stanford International Travel Policy for undergraduate travel to locations that pose a higher medical or security risk.("Travel Policy Exception").

 Full details on the Travel Policy Exception process can be found here.

 Is student personal travel affected by these advisories?

 The International Travel Policy applies to Stanford-sponsored or Stanford-organized travel.
 Personal travel does not fall under these rules.
 However, we encourage students to register their trip details by forwarding your itinerary confirmation from your Stanford email address to StanfordTravel@itinerary.internationalsos.com.

 Is travel by graduate students, faculty, or staff affected by these advisories?

-For faculty, staff and graduate students, Stanford University strongly recommends against, but does not prohibit, travel to countries where the International SOS risk rating (either the medical risk or travel risk) is “High” or “Extreme,” or where there is other reliable information of significant health or safety risks for either the country destination, or for the particular region or location of intended travel within the country destination.
-There are no restrictions for travel to countries or regions within a country that are rated Level 1 or 2.
+Stanford University strongly recommends against, but does not prohibit, travel to countries where the International SOS risk rating (either the medical risk or travel risk) is “High” or “Extreme,” or where there is other reliable information of significant health or safety risks for either the country destination, or for the particular region or location of intended travel within the country destination.
+There are no restrictions for travel to countries or regions within a country with a "Insignificant", "Low", or "Medium" ratings

 Travel Sponsors may still decide to require itinerary review or pre-departure steps for travel to high-risk areas.
-At a minimum, OIA recommends that graduate students register their travel, use the graduate student pre-departure checklist, and contact the Office of Risk Management (attn: Vinita Bali, Associate Director - Global, email@example.com) for support in preparing for a safe trip.
+At a minimum, OIA recommends that graduate students use the graduate student pre-departure checklist, and contact the global risk team (firstname.lastname@example.org) for support in preparing for a safe trip.